 All trainees have a tutor who is committed to supporting each trainee over their training year.
 This includes visits to observe teaching and end of term progress interviews.

-When applying for the salaried route, it is very advisable to have the support of a school that can offer you a placement, including meeting the necessary contribution to your salary.
-There may be a very small number of salaried places available through lead schools, however competition for these is likely to be very high.
+When applying for the salaried route, you need to have the support of a school that can offer you a placement, including paying your salary.

 Trainees spend approximately 29 weeks on school placement.
-Most of this is in the main placement school in the autumn and summer terms, with at least 6 weeks in the spring term in a contrasting school.
+Most of this is in the employing school in the autumn and summer terms, with at least 6 weeks in the spring term in a contrasting school.

-• Meet the ‘Fit to Teach’ criteria.
-This is organised by your placement school as part of their pre-employment
+Meet the ‘Fit to Teach’ criteria.
+This is organised by your placement school as part of their pre-employment checks

 About the training provider